Verified and Tested 07/28/2015

 This article discusses how to change the hostname using the hostnamectl command on a server running CentOS 7.
 A hostname is a label given to a device that is connected on a network.

 A server with CentOS 7 installed.
-If you do not have a server, check out the industry-leading cloud hosting options from Atlantic.Net.
+If you do not have a server, check out the industry-leading cloud server hosting from Atlantic.Net.

 Changing your Hostname in CentOS 7